sntaoo/cmu15445-note/README.md

 # cmu15445-note

-note when taking cmu 15445 course
+Note when taking cmu 15445 course

+Projects are not included as the course required